Bahamuttg/PiRinter3D/README.md

 This software is a full featured GCODE interpreter designed to run on any Raspberry Pi and replace the need for a separate PC and Arduino setup.
 It features a C++ based GUI, heater pulse width modulation, print simulation mode, and pause/resume style functionalities.
 Easily converts into CNC and Laser Cutter/Engraver mode for use on all 3D printer types.

-Features:
+Features:</br>
-Print simulation mode
+Print simulation mode</br>

-Failed print recovery
+Failed print recovery</br>

-Supports billions of lines of GCODE per print!
+Supports billions of lines of GCODE per print!</br>

-Dynamic layer navigation
+Dynamic layer navigation</br>

-Supports hundreds of hardware configurations
+Supports hundreds of hardware configurations</br>

 http://www.pirinter3d.com